ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 30. Write a method to sort the elements of an array in descending order
  - Sort_Desc.cs

+31. Write a method to simulate rolling a six-sided die
+ - Dice.cs

 Please let me know if you find any errors or if you know of more efficient solutions.